-Continued, persistent breaking of the Rules (more than 3 red cards in a half term) will result in the Head teacher arranging a meeting with parents/carers and child and may result in an isolation or other appropriate sanction.
-All 'Yellow and Red' cards should be logged appropriately on CPOMS.
+9. Continued, persistent breaking of the Rules (more than 3 red cards in a half term) will result in the Head teacher arranging a meeting with parents/carers and child and may result in an isolation or other appropriate sanction.
+10. All 'Yellow and Red' cards should be logged appropriately on CPOMS including communication with parents.